-Mum-of-three Beccy Marks, now 40, was diagnosed with MS in 2016.
+Mum-of-three Beccy Marks was diagnosed with MS in 2016.
 Since then, her condition has deteriorated and she is now paralysed from the neck down.
 With help from Prospect Hospice she is still able to live at home, assisted by carers and her family, including husband Tony who she describes as “my hero”.

 People with long-term conditions like MS can understandably feel worried about their future.
 Beccy’s respiratory and throat muscles are very weak, which means she can’t cough spontaneously and is at high risk of developing chest infections.
 Her voice is also quite weak and tires easily.
 She was referred to Prospect Hospice in February 2021 and staff have helped her in several ways.